We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - promote blood flow to the affected area

-- help a person maintain a moderate weight
+- help a person maintain a moderate body weight

 - Dietary supplements: Emerging research suggests some supplements may help arthritis.
-However, they can interact with other drugs and cause serious side effects, so talk with a doctor before trying them.
+However, they can interact with other drugs and cause serious side effects, so consult a doctor before trying them.
 These supplements include:

 - Alternative medicine: Some people may find relief from: